-Professional Development for Educators and Other Adults 189 80.
+Professional Development for Educators and Other Adults 189 80 Cartifaction and Association Programme for High School Programme and Human 20.
+Cartifortian and Armeditation Decreases for High Calcal Decreases and Harran 80.
 Certification and Accreditation Programme for High School Democracy and Human Rights Teachers 191 81.
 Different in More Ways Than One: Providing Guidance for Teenagers on Their Way to Identity, Sexuality and Respect 193 82.
 Education for Social Justice: Adult Training Programme 195 83.
 Effective Teaching and Learning for Minority Language Children: Teacher Training and Classroom Resources 197 84.
 Elephant, Bee or Other?
 Including Everyone in Our Schools: A Resource for Whole School Development 199 85.
 Framework for Initial Teacher Education with Supporting Tools 201 86.
 Holocaust and Human Behavior: An Online Seminar 203 87.
 Human Rights Education: Concepts & Pedagogies 205 88.
 INTER Guide: A Practical Guide to Implement Intercultural Education at Schools 207 89.
 Interactive Methodologies through Human Rights Education Activities: Teacher Training Guidelines 209 90.
 Introduction to Human Rights Education: Online Course 211 91.
 More Interesting Lessons: A Resource Book for the Professional Development of Civics Teachers in Estonia 213 92.
 Professional Development of Teachers of Human Rights 215 93.
 Religious Diversity and Anti-Discrimination Training 217 94.
-Specialized Course for Practicing Civic Education Teachers 219 Partners' Resources 221 Evaluation and Assessment Approaches 223 11 95.
+Specialized Course for Practicing Civic Education Teachers 219 Partners' Resources 221 Evaluation and Assessment Approaches 223 95.
 Equitas' Evaluation Methodology 225 96.
-Evaluation Model for Assessing the Intercultural Educational Objectives of Primary and Secondary School Textbooks 227 97.
+Evaluation Model for Assessing the Intercultural Educational Objectives of Primary and Secondary School Textbooks 97.
 ISSA Pedagogical Standards for Preschool and Primary Grades: Observation Guidelines 229 98.
 No Outsiders: Researching Approaches to Sexualities Equality in Primary Schools 231 99.
 Peer- and Self-Evaluation of Human Rights Trainer Performances 233 100.
 Promoting Human Rights in Primary and Secondary School Textbooks: A Human Rights-Based Textbook Analysis 234 101.
-Teachers' Action Research in Designing, Producing and Using Education Material for Intercultural Understanding 236 Partners' Resources 237
+Teachers' Action Research in Designing, Producing and Using Education Material for Intercultural Understanding Partners' Resources 237